-Stop Using ‘Canned’ Kits in Figma.
-Codebase and Design Systems Pairing
+Stop Using ‘Canned’ Kits in Figma

 Canned